-Bectu recommend that you review your hours every 17 weeks and if you are substantially over your average hours then you should speak to your employer and agree when you will have those hours off or the amount that they will be paid.
-Do not wait until the end of your contract, because if the company then closes then it is unlikely you will be paid the money due.
-Even if you have worked over your average hours on a buyout contract, you don't 'lose 'these hours - you must be paid for every hour you work.
+Bectu recommend that you review your hours every 12 weeks and if you are substantially over your average hours then you should speak to your employer and agree when you will have those hours off or the amount that they will be paid.
+The reason for this is that if you wait until the end of your contract, and the company then closes, then it is unlikely you will be paid the money due.